shivam-tamboli/marqet-ai-chat/README.md

 - Supports multiple independent chat sessions per customer — switch between them, delete old ones, history survives reload
 - Recognises natural order queries like "my orders", "what did I buy", and "show my purchases"
 - Lets you browse as any of 5 demo customers (Priya, Arjun, Sneha, Divya, Karan); the AI knows who it's talking to and won't leak another customer's data
-- Blocks identity spoofing — if someone types "my name is Priya" mid-session as a different customer, the AI rejects the claim
+- Blocks identity spoofing: if someone types "my name is Priya" mid-session as a different customer, the AI rejects the claim
 - Prevents hallucinated orders by injecting the customer's actual order list into every prompt

 ---